Classics: Linda Clifford – Changin’ (Shelter Mix) (West End Records)

 We catch her back in 2001, soon after the relaunch of West End Records, on this vibrant song talking about a love story that has come to an end.
 A jam produced by Ralphi Rosario and brought into another dimension by Blaze in their instantly recognizable style blnding deep and soulful vibes.

-– Born in Brooklyn, NY, Linda Clifford is a multi-talented artist.
+– Brooklyn, NYC native Linda Clifford is a multi-talented artist.
 She first came to light as an actress back at the end of the sixties in films such as ‘Rosemary’s Baby’, ‘The Boston Strangler’, ‘Coogan’s Bluff’ and ‘Sweet Charity’.
 Reduced to minor roles though, she gave up to focus on developping her career as a singer.

 – Formed by the mid-80’s, Blaze progressively made themselves the depository of a unique sound.
 Eventually being to House Music what New Jack Swing happened to be to R&B. In other words, from a blend of Gospel, Jazz, Afro, Latin and Funk influences.